 Shopify offers APIs and App Store so you can integrate third-party plugins or even create and integrate your own extension.
 The costs for paid apps vary and some of them even have a recurring subscription.

 Wondering how to choose the best Shopify add-ons to use?
 Read the post about the best Shopify apps to get insightful recommendations.

 Being open-source, WordPress doesn't enable dedicated customer service.
 Thus, there are dozens of WordPress forums and communities.
 It delivers free helpful stuff, but be ready to sort out the information - not all tips are useful and true.

 As for the other plugins and extensions support, you should turn to developers of those products for help.

-Before you jump to any conclusions, let’s check out the advantages and drawbacks of Shopify and WordPress.
+Before you jump to any conclusions, let's check out the advantages and drawbacks of Shopify vs WordPress.

 eCommerce by Shopify.
 Pros & Cons